Abdel Aziz al-Rantisi

+Abdel Aziz al-Rantisi (عبد العزيز الرنتيسي; 23 October 1947 – 17 April 2004) was a Palestinian political leader and co-founder of Hamas, along with Sheikh Ahmed Yassin in 1987.
+He also served as the chairman of the Hamas Shura Council from the assassination of Hamas founder Ahmed Yassin on 22 March 2004 until his own assassination in April 2004 and the first deputy chairman of the Hamas Shura Council from December 1987 until March 2004.

+Rantisi was born in Yibna, Mandatory Palestine in 1947.
+During the 1948 Arab-Israeli War, his family fled or were expelled by Zionist militias to the Gaza Strip.
+In 1956, when he was nine, Israeli soldiers killed his uncle in front of him in Khan Younis, which he stated had a lifelong impact on him.
+He studied pediatric medicine and genetics at Alexandria University in Egypt, graduating first in his class; during that time he became a member of the Muslim Brotherhood.
+In 1976, he returned to Gaza to teach parasitology and genetics at the Islamic University of Gaza.

-Rantisi was Hamas's political leader and spokesman in the Gaza Strip following the Israeli killing of Hamas spiritual leader Sheikh Ahmed Yassin in March 2004.
-Rantisi opposed compromise with Israel and called for the creation of a Palestinian state (including the whole of the State of Israel) through military action against the Jewish state.
+During the First Intifada against the Israeli occupation in 1988, he became a popular organizer and a leader whose efforts helped the formation of Hamas.
+Rantisi became Hamas's political leader and spokesman in the Gaza Strip following the Israeli killing of Hamas spiritual leader Sheikh Ahmed Yassin in March 2004.
+Rantisi opposed compromise with Israel and called for the creation of a Palestinian state (including the whole of the State of Israel) through military action against Israel.

-On 17 April 2004, the Israeli Air Force killed al-Rantisi by firing Hellfire missiles from an AH-64 Apache helicopter at his car.
+On 17 April 2004, the Israeli Air Force assassinated al-Rantisi by firing Hellfire missiles from an AH-64 Apache helicopter at his car.

 Early life and education

-Rantisi was born in Yibna, near Jaffa on 23 October 1947.
-In the 1948 Arab-Israeli War, his family fled to the Gaza Strip.
-In 1956, when he was nine, Israeli soldiers killed his uncle in Khan Younis: as he explained to Joe Sacco, this fact was very important for his future life.
+Rantisi was born in Yibna, near Ramle in Mandatory Palestine on 23 October 1947.
+During the 1948 Arab-Israeli War, his family fled or were expelled by Zionist militias to the Gaza Strip.
+In 1956, when he was eight or nine, he witnessed the Khan Yunis massacre, in which Israeli soldiers killed hundreds of Palestinians in the Gaza Strip.
+During the massacre, al-Rantisi recalled that Israeli soldiers killed his uncle in front of him — as he explained to Joe Sacco, this fact was very important for his future life.
 He studied pediatric medicine and genetics at Egypt's, Alexandria University, graduating first in his class.
 He was a certified physician.
-In his time in Egypt he became a deeply convicted member of the Muslim Brotherhood.
-In 1976, he returned to Gaza to teach parasitology and genetics at the Islamic University.
+During his time in Egypt, he became a deeply convicted member of the Muslim Brotherhood.
+In 1976, Rantisi returned to Gaza to teach parasitology and genetics at the Islamic University.

-Origins of Hamas

-In 1987, four Palestinian civilians of the Jabalya refugee camp were killed in a traffic accident that involved Israeli settlers and soldiers.

-According to Rantisi, he joined Sheikh Ahmad Yassin and Salah Shehadeh, among others, in instructing people to exit the mosques chanting Allahu Akbar ("God is great").
-This was the start of the First Intifada, according to Rantisi, under whose leadership the organization that would subsequently come to be known as Hamas was formed later that year.
-"Intifada" is the Arabic word for "uprising", in this case, an uprising against the Israeli occupation.
-In Hamas' version of the start of the Intifada, the rival PLO later joined forces with them, and a united leadership was formed.
-Historians dispute the Hamas-led version of the launching of the uprising.